 I am at the University of Buea (UB) on a Saturday morning for a meeting with a translator/interpreter colleague of mine.
 I have arrived much earlier than the meeting time and, to my surprise, UB stands unbelievably empty and quiet.
 It’s true that I am not a regular visitor to UB but the few times I’ve been here, I’ve always been greeted by a beehive of student activities.
 This morning is different.
 It is Saturday and there is hardly anyone around.
-It rained last night and the air is limpid, refreshing and odourless; what a sharp contrast from the foul air I breathe each morning as I drive to work through some of our neighbourhoods in Douala; not to mention the stench-stewed air from industrial chimneys that I breathe all day long from my office.
+It rained last night and the air is limpid, refreshing and odourless; what a sharp contrast with the foul air I breathe each morning as I drive to work through some of our neighbourhoods in Douala; not to mention the stench-stewed air from industrial chimneys that I breathe all day long from my office.

 Since it rained last night in Buea, the well-manicured lawns at UB are attractively green.
 From the leaves of trees, rain water drops like tears onto the lawn.
 The rains have purged the air of dust and the cool wind, drifting down from the flank of the majestic Fako towering above, gently fondles my ear lobes.
 The trees are swaying gently in the wind as the birds of the air, noisy in their disputes, land and take off from their branches.
 As I watch them, my mind drifts to the biblical parable of the mustard seed, the smallest seed of all, that produces huge trees in whose branches the birds of the air build their nests.

 UB, I salute you.
 You are so quiet that I can pick up loud and clear the sound of the feet of the few people I see walking several yards away from me.
-The voices of a man and a woman a distance away come floating to my ears with unbelievable clarity.
+The voices of a man and a woman, a distance away, come floating to my ears with unbelievable clarity.
 After they disappear around the corner, silence again descends, like a cloak, around UB.
 I am alone, and all I hear is the gentle sound of my own footsteps on the pavement.

 UB, your silence is prayerfully inviting and I can’t help reaching into my pocket for my rosary.
 This is the Lenten season, a period when my soul accompanies my Lord into the desert and listens to Him as he dismisses Satan’s invitation to change stones into loaves of bread.
 Away Satan, man does not live on bread alone, but on every word that drops from the mouth of my God.
 I am listening as my Lord refuses to take an aimless and totally useless dive from the top of the highest mountain, at Satan’s behest, just to prove that He is the Son of God, just so that God may send His angels to cushion His fall so His foot would not strike a stone.
 Again, I hear my Lord dismiss Satan’s invitation to prostrate Himself on the ground and worship him [Satan] so he would give Him all the kingdoms of this world.
 Do not tempt the Lord, your God, Satan!